springboard data analytics review

 This was also done using DataCamp.
 I think learning a programming language requires a lot of practice, which I did not get with only doing DataCamp.

-In our second large project, we had to use Python to analyze and visualize our data, so we got some applied practice there.
+In our second large project, we had to use Python to analyse and visualize our data, so we got some applied practice there.

 I basically felt like I had to relearn and teach myself python when doing my second project because DataCamp and applied python to a project are two totally separate experiences.